 - Report suspected fraud or other suspicious behavior.

-If you’re looking for the best place to trade gift cards for bitcoin, start with the most popular non-custodial P2P marketplace and start turning your unwanted gift cards into profitable trades.
+If you’re looking for the best place to trade gift cards for bitcoin, start with the most popular non-custodial P2P marketplace and turn your unwanted gift cards into profitable trades.